 For "the people of the land," those who endure from one empire to the next, the question, "Where is God?" carries practical and theological urgency.
 For Raheb, faith in God is the hope that there is something greater than empire.
 Jesus embodied that hope, and so Raheb spells out Jesus' political program in relation to the Roman Empire of his time, its relevance for his community, and the biblical values relevant for the Middle East, past and present.

 "To understand the Israeli/Palestinian conflict requires those on both sides be considered with respect.
 Mitri Raheb's book gives an impassioned, thoughtful and well written expression on the hurts and hopes of a Palestinian Christian.
 While you may not agree with everything in his appraisal of the issues and history of this conflict, what he has to tell us deserves serious consideration." --Tony Campolo, Professor Emeritus, Eastern University

 "Provocative and compelling.
 It will make believers and non-believers alike question their deeply held assumptions about the historical Jesus and what being a Christian means." --Salim Tamari, Institute for Palestine Studies

-Mitri Raheb is the President of Dar al-Kalima University College in Bethlehem as well as president of the Synod of the Evangelical Lutheran Church in Jordan and the Holy Land.
+Mitri Raheb is the President of Dar al-Kalima University College in Bethlehem as well as the president of the Synod of the Evangelical Lutheran Church in Jordan and the Holy Land.
 He serves as the Senior Pastor of the Evangelical Lutheran Christmas Church in Bethlehem, Palestine.
+In 2015 he was awarded the Olof Palme Prize, along with Israeli journalist Gideon Levy.
 He is the author of several books, including I Am a Palestinian Christian and Bethlehem Besieged.